conda/conda-libmamba-solver/docs/dev/sharded.md

 package names; `conda` 137 package names, and `vaex`, a dataframe library with a complex dependency tree, 678 package names.
-That's a lot less than the 31k packages total according to https://conda-forge.org/, and a manageable number to pre-process in Python before doing a solve inside `libmamba`.
+That's a lot less than the 31k packages total according to https://conda-forge.org/, and a manageable number to pre-process in Python before doing a solve with `libmamba`.
 As long as we can fetch those packages quickly enough, from cache or from the network, we will save RAM, disk space, bandwidth and time compared to parsing every package on the channel every time.

 ## Source code

-The source code is split up into `shards.py`, `shards_cache.py`, `shards_subset.py` and `shards_typing.py` in `conda_libmamba_solver/`.
+The shard handling code is split into `shards.py`, `shards_cache.py`, `shards_subset.py` and `shards_typing.py` in `conda_libmamba_solver/`.
 Additional code in `conda_libmamba_solver/index.py` calls `build_repodata_subset()` and converts the resulting repodata to `libmamba`